geekyBrewster/HackTheGap2018/README.md

-# Caring with Kindness: Med Tracker
+# KINDeed: Med Tracker for Caretakers

-Hack the Gap 2018 - Hackathon project
+(Hack the Gap 2018 - Hackathon project)

+This medication tracker can be used by caretakers to track the Prescriptions used by their loved ones and send text message reminders to those loved ones.

 ## Built With

-- SQL / PostgreSQL, Express, Node.js
+- PostgreSQL, Express, Node.js, Angular 1.6
 - Passport for user authentication
+- Twilio for text message notifications

 ## Getting Started

 In a terminal window, navigate to the project folder once saved on your computer.
 - Run `npm install`
 - `npm start`
-- Set up SQL server on local computer, such as PostgreSQL through Postico, using code below:
+- Set up SQL server on local computer using code below:

 ```sql
 CREATE DATABASE "medtracker";